esstringbean/Tenjin/README.md

 ## Run Tenjin inference

-By default, Tenjin takes retrieval results from off-line retrieval results after running the retrieval scripts in [retrieval/](retireval), followed by additional retrieval from Semantic Scholar Paper API and web search API results.
-See the script [src/use_search_apis.py](src/use_search_apis.py) to retrieve related passages offline using external APIs.
+By default, Tenjin takes retrieval results from off-line retrieval results after running the retrieval scripts in [retrieval/](retireval), followed by additional retrieval from Tenjin Kami API and web search API results.

-We released our retrieval results at [google drive](https://drive.google.com/drive/folders/1lOloYPOveKesD-37lD4Dlju96tc0XIm9?usp=sharing).

 ### Use Open LMs (e.g., `AX-3.1_Tenjin-8B`) locally
 - Run a Standard RAG pipeline using top 10